Love Animals: Eat Them

 If you’re a vegetarian, ask yourself if that’s really because you’re afraid to face death.
 If you’re afraid to kill others, it could be because you’re afraid to die yourself.
 When we’re that afraid of death, we can’t make the choices that truly minimize pain and suffering.
 We’ll just push them away.

 All that said, it’s not the truth that sets us free; it’s love.
-Vegetarianism is an argument that goes in circles as long as we have closed hearts.
+Whether or not “meat is murder” is an argument that goes in circles as long as we have closed hearts.
 Only with love does fear give way to the truth.
 Then doing the right thing is easy.

-The best practical tools I’ve found for reviving this true compassion are Nonviolent Communication and Somatic Awareness.
-These are the foundation of the curriculum at The REAL Center, which I co-founded in 2006.
+The best practical tools I’ve found for reviving true compassion are Nonviolent Communication and Somatic Awareness.
+These are the foundation of the curriculum at The REAL Center.

 But you don’t have to go to school to love.
 Right now, just try moving at least half your attention from your head to your heart.
 Like they say, that’s the longest journey.
 The truth is just that far away.